 The four years saw the development of eCommerce in the following ways:

-- Amazon Prime membership was launched by Amazon to help customers get free two-day shipping at an annual fee.
+2005: Amazon Prime membership was launched by Amazon to help customers get free two-day shipping at an annual fee.

-- Jet.com was launched in 2014 as an online shopping portal.
+2014: Jet.com was launched in 2014 as an online shopping portal.

 2017 to present

-The present condition of eCommerce looks extremely positive as more and more people going online with their eCommerce stores and it is expected to be at its zenith in the coming years.
+eCommerce business offers a potential competitive advantage to retailers and customers.
+In today’s times, when most people are resorting to online shopping, the present condition of eCommerce looks extremely positive as more people go online with their eCommerce stores, and it is expected to be at its zenith in the coming years.